 Crude Oil and Forex Market Correlation (USDCAD, CADJPY, USDRUB, USDNOK)

-One of the most important Forex and commodity correlations exist between USDCAD and Crude Oil.
+One of the most important Forex and commodity correlations exists between USD/CAD and crude oil.

-The correlation between the Canadian dollar vs US dollar and the oil price is very high.
-Historically, there is a 0.75-0.80 positive correlation between CADUSD and oil prices.
+The correlation between the Canadian dollar versus the U.S. dollar and oil prices is very strong.
+Historically, there has been a positive correlation of about 0.75 to 0.80 between USD/CAD and oil prices.

-There are also other Crude Oil and Forex correlations including USDRUB (USD vs Russian Ruble), USDNOK (USD vs Norwegian Krone), and CADJPY (Candian Dollar vs Japanese Yen).
+There are also other crude oil and Forex correlations, including USD/RUB (U.S. Dollar vs. Russian Ruble), USD/NOK (U.S. Dollar vs. Norwegian Krone), and CAD/JPY (Canadian Dollar vs. Japanese Yen).

-Explaining the Negative Correlation between USD and Crude Oil
+🛢️ Explaining the Negative Correlation Between the U.S. Dollar and Crude Oil

-All commodities are priced in US Dollars, and consequently, there is a negative correlation between the US Dollar and Commodity Prices.
+All commodities are priced in U.S. Dollars; therefore, there is generally a negative correlation between the U.S. Dollar and commodity prices.

-If the Demand and the Supply for a particular commodity are stable (for example Crude) and the US Dollar appreciates 10%, then the price of this commodity appreciates also 10%.
-But as there is no additional demand to support this new price level the price of the commodity falls to find a new equilibrium between demand and supply.
-That means the commodity prices move always in the opposite direction to the US Dollar.
+If demand and supply for a particular commodity (such as crude oil) remain stable and the U.S. Dollar appreciates by 10%, then the commodity price also appears to rise by 10% in dollar terms.
+However, because there is no additional demand to support this higher price, the commodity price will eventually fall to reach a new equilibrium between demand and supply.
+This means commodity prices tend to move in the opposite direction to the U.S. Dollar.

 As it was explained before, Crude Oil is negatively correlated to the US Dollar.
 Actually, Crude Oil is negatively correlated to USDCAD and positively correlated to CADUSD.